To learn more about this event & to be notified of when the next one will occur, visit millennialmoneymeetup.com.

 What do you think about payment plans for furniture?

 Since furniture is a depreciating asset, it’s never really a good idea to pay interest on something like that as it will start to lose value as soon as you get it.
 The best thing to do is either wait and save up to buy it in full or go the frugal route by shopping at IKEA or second-hand through sites like Kijiji and Craigslist.

 What do you find is the biggest mistake millennials are making with their money?

 Carrying balances on credit cards is a big mistake millennials are making.
 The interest rate on credit cards is so high, so carrying a balance is costing young people more than they realize.

 Beyond that, not asking questions or not talking about money.
-Or even further, feeling like they don’t have enough money to ask someone for advice or hire a professional to help them with their financial plan.
-The worst thing you can do is wait, and you don’t have to be a high net worth individual to be able to afford help.
+Or even further, feel like they don’t have enough money to ask someone for advice or hire a professional to help them with their financial plan.
+The worst thing you can do is wait, and you don’t have to be a high-net-worth individual to be able to afford help.